munrocreations/own-it-quick/README.md

 On Mac OS X and Microsoft Windows, download the program and double-click it to launch the installation.
 After the installation wizard completes, the sync client automatically stays updated.

 <h4>Linux</h4>
 On a Linux system, follow the instructions on the download page to add the appropriate repository and install the signing key.
-Then use your package managers to install the desktop sync client   and update your sync clients.
+Then use your package manager to install the desktop sync client   and update your sync clients.
 The client displays a notification when an update is available.

 You must also have a password manager enabled, such as GNOME Keyring or KWallet, so that the sync client can login automatically.
 You will find links to source code archives and older versions on the download page.